ailiop/cilk-mode/README.md

 ### Flycheck syntax checking with OpenCilk

-The path to the [OpenCilk][opencilk] compiler can be customized via the variable `cilk-mode-flycheck-opencilk-executable`; its default value is `"/opt/opencilk/bin/clang"`.
+The path to the [OpenCilk][opencilk] compiler is set in `cilk-mode-flycheck-opencilk-executable`.
 This feature requires the `flycheck` package and works with the `flycheck-mode` minor mode.

 | ![][png-cilk-flycheck-off]           | ![][png-cilk-flycheck-on]           |
 |:------------------------------------:|:-----------------------------------:|